GDPR and security in day-to-day work — onboarding for clinic staff

 validi-support@gmx.cominstead ofsupport@validi.eu) - It asks you to enter your login "to confirm your account"

-- It is urgent ("your account will be suspended today")
+- It claims to be urgent ("your account will be suspended today")

 - It contains spelling mistakes or odd phrasing

-- The link points to a strange URL when you hover the mouse over it
+- The link points to a strange URL when you hover over it

 Validi will never ask you to enter your login via a link in an email.
 If in doubt: open a new browser tab, go to validi.eu yourself, and log in that way.

-If you click anyway and enter your login: change the password immediately, and let the clinic administrator know.
+If you do click and enter your login: change the password immediately, and let the clinic administrator know.
 It happens.
-The important thing is that you say it.
+The important thing is that you speak up.

 If you notice something strange